SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Extended related work

 Classical registration methods, as opposed to the learning based methods, optimize the deformation independently for any given single image pair.
 For this reason they are sometimes called optimization based methods.

-\textbf{DARTEL} by \citet{ashburner2007fast} is a classical optimization based registration method built on top of the stationary velocity field (SVF) \citep{arsigny2006log} framework offering symmetric by construct, inverse consistent, and topology preserving registration.
-The paper is to our knowledge the first symmetric by construct, inverse consistent, and topology preserving registration method.
+\textbf{DARTEL} by \citet{ashburner2007fast} is a classical optimization based registration method built on top of the stationary velocity field (SVF) \citep{arsigny2006log} framework offering symmetric by construction, inverse consistent, and topology preserving registration.
+The paper is to our knowledge the first symmetric by construction, inverse consistent, and topology preserving registration method.

-\textbf{SyN} by \citet{avants2008symmetric} is another classical symmetric by construct, inverse consistent, and topology preserving registration method.
+\textbf{SyN} by \citet{avants2008symmetric} is another classical symmetric by construction, inverse consistent, and topology preserving registration method.
 The properties are achieved by the Large Deformation Diffeomorphic Metric Mapping LDDMM framework \citep{beg2005computing} in which diffeormphisms are generated from time-varying velocity fields (as opposed to the stationary ones in the SVF framework).
-The LDDMM framework has not been used much in unsupervised deep learning for generating diffeomorphims due to its computational cost.
-While some works exist \citep{wang2020deepflash, wu2022nodeo, joshi2023r2net} they have had to make significant modifications to the LDDMM framework, and as a result they have lost the by construct topology preserving properties.
+The LDDMM framework has not been used much in unsupervised deep learning for generating diffeomorphims due to its computational cost, but some works do exist \citep{shen2019region, ramon2022lddmm, wang2023metamorph}, and others which are inspired by the framework but make significant modifications, and as a result lose the by construction topology preserving properties \citep{wang2020deepflash, wu2022nodeo, joshi2023r2net}.
 SyN is to our knowledge the first work suggesting matching the images in the intermediate coordinates for achieving symmetry, the idea which was also used in our work.
 However, the usual implementation of SyN in ANTs \citep{avants2009advanced} is not as a whole symmetric since the affine registration is not applied in a symmetric manner.

 SyN has performed well in evaluation studies between different classical registration methods. e.g. \citep{klein2009evaluation}.
 However, it is significantly slower than the strong baselines included in our study, and has already earlier been compared with those\citep{balakrishnan2019voxelmorph, mok2020fast, mok2020large}, and hence was not included in our study.